Sanctuary Silicon Valley

 - As we’ve seen in the recent deportation raids, ICE agents are starting to cast a wider net to detain immigrants.

-- California Senate Bill #54, the California Values Act that will make all of California a sanctuary state, is still far from becoming law.
+- California Senate Bill #54, the California Values Act that will make all of California a sanctuary state, has passed!!

 - Penalizing sanctuary states / cities is likely unconstitutional.